 Whitman College is offering up to four faculty-led, off-campus Crossroads Courses per year for a three-year pilot during 2017-19.
 The purpose of the Crossroads is to enhance student learning through intensive and engaged study off-campus or abroad.

-Preference will be given to Crossroads courses that are designed to achieve one or more of the following:
+Preference will be given to Crossroads courses that are designed to also fulfill one or more of the the following key outcomes:

-- Enhance students’ knowledge about a global issue(s) from a non-U.S. or underrepresented perspective by weaving diversity, inclusivity, social justice and global perspectives into the course content and activities.
+- Enhance students’ knowledge about a global issue(s) from a non-US or underrepresented perspective by weaving diversity, inclusivity, social justice and global perspectives into the course content and activities.

 - Designed either as a free-standing off-campus summer course or an off-campus field course that is linked to a Whitman prerequisite or co-requisite course.